wo3kie/cxxDojo/README.md

 ```

 **16. grep.cpp**
-Implement a program to find a text matching a regular expression in standard input.
+Implement a program to find a text matching a regular expression in a standard input.

 ```{r, engine='bash'}
 $ cat grep.cpp | ./grep ".*line.*"